Ought (band)

 Ought was a post-punk band from Montreal, Quebec, Canada.
-The band consisted of Tim Darcy (vocals, guitar), Ben Stidworthy (bass), Matt May (keyboards) and Tim Keen (drums).
+The band consisted of Tim Darcy (vocals, guitar), Ben Stidworthy (bass guitar), Matt May (keyboards) and Tim Keen (drums).

 History

-Ought formed in 2011 when its members began living together in a communal band practice space and recorded their earliest material.
-Their debut EP, New Calm, was released in 2012.
-After signing with Constellation Records, they released a full-length, More than Any Other Day, in 2014.
+Ought was formed in 2011 when its members began living together in a communal band practice space and recorded their earliest material.
+The band's first EP, New Calm, was released in 2012.
+After signing with Constellation Records, a full-length album, More than Any Other Day, was released in 2014.
 The album achieved critical acclaim, including a Best New Music accolade from Pitchfork Media.
-It was noted in numerous year-end lists for 2014 including Rolling Stone, Pitchfork, Drowned In Sound, Loud and Quiet, Exclaim!, Crack Magazine, and Paste.
+It was noted in numerous year-end lists for 2014 including Rolling Stone, Pitchfork, Drowned In Sound, Loud and Quiet, Exclaim!, The Crack and Paste.
 The album reached #20 on the Billboard Heatseekers chart in the United States.

-In October 2014, the band released Once More with Feeling, an EP featuring B-sides from More Than Any Other Day and re-recordings of earlier songs.
+In October 2014, the band released Once More with Feeling, an EP of B-sides from More Than Any Other Day and re-recordings of earlier songs.
 Sun Coming Down, the band's second full-length album, was released in September 2015.

-The band worked with French producer Nicolas Vernhes on their third studio album, Room Inside the World, which was released February 16, 2018.
+The band worked with the French producer Nicolas Vernhes on its third studio album, Room Inside the World, which was released on 16 February 2018.

-Ought announced their disbandment in November 2021.
-A new band with Darcy and Stidworthy as members, Cola, was announced on the same day, along with the release of their debut single "Blank Curtain."
+Ought announced its disbandment in November 2021.
+A new band with Darcy and Stidworthy as members, Cola, was announced on the same day, along with the release of its first single "Blank Curtain".

 Side projects

-Lead singer Tim Darcy released his debut solo album, Saturday Night, in 2017.
+Darcy released his first solo album, Saturday Night, in 2017.